PintaProject/user-guide/docs/start.md

 1. Press the shortcut `Ctrl` + `Alt` + `T` on your keyboard to open the Terminal.
 2. Type the following command: `sudo apt-get update`.
 3. Press `Enter` on your keyboard.
-4. Type in your computer user password.
+4. Type in your computer user password and press `Enter`.
 ![Linux Install](img/linuxinstall.jpg)
 5. Type the following command: `sudo apt-get install pinta`.
 6. Press `Y` and press `Enter` on your keyboard.